 Supporting Alpha with VR Insert in Avid:

 Due to the limited host support for alpha channels in Avid, special workflow considerations are required when inserting alpha content in Avid such as titles.

-Inserting clips with alpha in Avid – Workflow A:
+Inserting clips with alpha in Avid – Apply to Insert Workflow:

 - Stack a native title matte or BCC Title Studio over a video background